godotengine/godot-docs/tutorials/3d/fps_tutorial/part_two.rst

 .. image:: img/PartTwoFinished.png

 That was a lot of code!
-But now with all that done you can go give your weapons a test!
+But now with all that done you can go and give your weapons a test!

 You should now be able to fire as many bullets as you want on the cubes and they will move in response to the bullets colliding into them.